MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 ![alert properties](./media/enable-service-logon/om2019-alert-properties.png)

-On the agent computer, open Event Viewer and in the Operations Manager log, search for event ID 7002 for details about all the run as accounts that require **Log on as a Service** permission.
+On the agent computer, open Event Viewer.
+In the Operations Manager log, search for the event ID 7002 to view the  details about the Run As accounts that require **Log on as a Service** permission.

 |Parameter|Message|
 |--------------------|---------------|